marxin/texi2rst-generated/sphinx/gccint/passes-and-files-of-the-compiler.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: passes and files of the compiler, files and passes of the compiler, compiler passes and files, pass dumps

 .. _passes:

-.. index:: passes and files of the compiler

-.. index:: files and passes of the compiler

-.. index:: compiler passes and files

-.. index:: pass dumps

 Passes and Files of the Compiler
 --------------------------------